ytrkptl/zoom-chat-participation-counter/README.md

 To help count the number of times a participant has replied or chatted privately with the teacher.
 It worked great as I always kept Zoom Participation option to (participate with) "Host Only."

 By the way, Zoom saves the chat messages in a .txt file which gets saved to the hosts's computer.
+I am not sure if it works on free accounts, but I'm using it for work, which is probably a paid account.
 At the time of making this site, Zoom used to save the text output as follows:

 ![old chat](/src/assets/old-chat2.png)